8 Movies That Got Mental Illness (Mostly) Right

-Finding movies that accurately represent mental illness can feel difficult.
+Finding movies about mental health — especially ones that accurately represent what it’s like to live with mental illness — can often be difficult.
 When the media we consume seems to always depict people with mental illness as “dangerous” or “scary,” it can be easy to wonder if compassionate depictions of mental illness exist in pop culture at all.

 1. “Silver Linings Playbook”

 “Silver Linings Playbook” follows Pat Solitano (Bradley Cooper), a man with bipolar disorder who was recently hospitalized and Tiffany Maxwell (Jennifer Lawrence), a woman who has mental health struggles of her own — though she is not given a specific diagnosis in the movie.
 As both cope with the loss of relationships (Pat’s marriage ended in divorce and Tiffany was recently widowed), throughout the movie, they navigate the process together.